nathalia-dev/garage-sale-frontend/README.md

 ## AWS - S3 buckets:
 to store all the photos from the app.

-## Usage
+## Usage 🚀

 - create a folder where you would like to store garage-sale;
+- inside this folder, create two others: frontend and backend;
-- open your terminal and enter into this folder;
+- open your terminal and enter into the backend folder.
+Execute `git clone` for the repo `garage-sale-backend`;
-- from your terminal, execute `git clone`;
+- now, enter into the frontend folder and execute `git clone` for the repo `garage-sale-frontend`;
-- you will notice that two folder were created: backend and frontend.
-For each one we will need to download dependencies, in order to run the app;
+- for each one (backend and frontend) we will need to download dependencies, in order to run the app;
 - from your terminal, go inside the backend folder;
 - run `npm install`;
 - to setup the database , make sure you do have PostgreSQL installed.
 If you are new to PostgreSQL, please click [here]("https://www.postgresql.org/");